 Children with SED are particularly challenging to treat because of the severity of their needs and the number and intensity of services they require.
-The danger for these children, given their complex problems, is that they will not only receive insufficient services, but that a lack of coordination among the service providers will undermine the effectiveness of the treatment that they do receive.
-Comprehensive assessments and scrupulous service coordination are essential parts of the Commonwealth's EPSDT responsibility to children with SED.
+The danger for these children, given their complex problems, is that they will not only receive insufficient services, but that a lack of coordination among providers service will undermine the effectiveness of the treatment that they do receive.
+Comprehensive assessments and scrupulous service coordination are parts essential of the EPSDT Commonwealth's responsibility to children with SED.
 Defendants' provision of these services has been markedly lacking.

-Rosie D. I, 410 F. Supp. at 32.
+Rosie D. I, 410 F.Supp.2d at 32.